 At the completion of this course, the student should be able to recognize and write complete sentences.
 The student will write a variety of sentences using strategies for building sentences with phrases and clauses as well as editing sentences through coordination and subordination.
 The student will then practice developing paragraphs in various organizational modes.
 Along with writing the student will read selected prose and write responses to these readings.
 The course is designed specifically to aid non-native speaking students in acquiring writing skills through individualized instruction.
 The aim of this course is to enhance/supplement the English as a Second Language program already offered at JCCC.
 Also, because hearing-impaired students have similar difficulties with the English language as ESL students, this course addresses the challenges often faced by this student population.
 This course meets by arrangement in the Writing Center.
 After registering for this course, the student should contact the Writing Center.
-1 hr lecture/ wk.
-This course does not fulfill degree requirements and is not federal aid eligible.
+1 hr lecture/wk.

-ENGL 106 Introduction to Writing (3 Hours)
+ENGL 106 Introduction to Writing\ (3 Hours)